eloraiby/cppForth/README.md

 # cppForth
 An embeddable Forth dialect implemented in C++ (without dependencies on the STL).
 The binary code fits in < 32Kb for ARMv7 and < 64kb for x64 (this requires adding __cxx__ low level ABI functions).
+Using libstdc++ will bloat it up to 93Kb.

+#### Disclaimer
+This is <b>NOT</b> an <b>ANS FORTH</b> compliant implementation.

+## Why a Forth interpreter ?
 Implementing a barebone forth interpreter is quite straightforward, but implementing a hardened one (with debugging features and proper error handling) is quite a work.
 This implementation started as an experiment to drive my RPI Zero W and see how hard would it be to implement a full fledged VM.
 It still has a long way to go before reaching all these goals.

-#### Disclaimer
-This is <b>NOT</b> an <b>ANS FORTH</b> compliant implementation.

-## Why a Forth interpreter ?
-Simply to learn the language and use it on my RPI Zero W. I like puzzles and using it is like solving a puzzle for each function.
+Otherwise, I like puzzles and making Forth is like solving a puzzle for each function.

 ## Forth in a product ?
 IMHO, I would hardly see Forth (the language) fit for a modern productive environment with multicore, networked machines.
 I know I don't have that much experience with Forth to be productive with it (information is very scarce to say the least).